sohalsdr/bliss/README.md

 ## Can this be run on MacOS?

-The upstream `barf` script has a [tutorial on setting up barf on MacOS](https://barf.bt.ht/macos).
-I haven't tested whether those work with `bliss`, but given the minimal modifications so far theres no reason it shouldn't
+The upstream `barf` script has a [tutorial for setting up barf on MacOS](https://barf.bt.ht/macos).
+I haven't tested whether those instructions work with `bliss`, but given the minimal modifications so far theres no reason it shouldn't

 ---